nashadalam/console/README.md

 The Box Console component helps you create a command line application using the inversion of control pattern, powered by existing [Symfony][] components.
-All of the wiring is taken care of for you.
-All that is left is creating your console commands.
+All of the wiring is taken care of for you, and all that remains is creating your console commands.

-**console:**

 ```php
 #!/usr/bin/env php